Key takeaways

 You can increase the chances of being approved for a home loan, even on a low income.
 Here are a few options to think about:

-- Joint application - Consider applying for a loan with your partner or a co-signer.
+- Joint application.
+Consider applying for a loan with your partner or a co-signer.
 This combines two different income sources, raising your capability to repay the loan.
 It also takes into consideration the financial history of both borrowers, so be sure you both have good credit histories.
-It’s important to note that before you apply for a home loan, you should come to a legal agreement first as to how the property is to be divided in case anything happens.

-- Larger deposit - Low income earners can get a better chance of approval if the amount of money they have deposited in a bank account is high.
+- Save a larger deposit.
+Low income earners can get a better chance of approval if the amount of money they have deposited in a bank account is high.
 A larger deposit indicates less money is needed, which means a lower income can suffice.
 It also shows the lender that you have financial discipline and you can pay back your loan on time.

 Read our essential tips on how to increase your borrowing capacity